mami-project/draft-fossati-tsvwg-lola/draft-fossati-tsvwg-lola.md

 We would like to thank the authors of the "Latency Loss Tradeoff PHB Group"
 {{I-D.you-tsvwg-latency-loss-tradeoff}} draft: Jianjie You, Michael Welzl, Brian Trammell and Kevin Smith.
-A big thank you Chris Seal, Dan Druta, Diego Lopez, Shamit Bhat, Georg Mayer, Florin Baboescu, James Gruessing for the help.
+Big thanks to Chris Seal, Dan Druta, Diego Lopez, Shamit Bhat, Georg Mayer, Florin Baboescu, James Gruessing for the help.